Zika is a flavivirus that causes Zika fever. Other flaviviruses include dengue, yellow fever and the West Nile virus.

 Because of the link between Zika fever during pregnancy and poor outcomes for newborns, we issue the following travel alert:

-We advise pregnant women and women trying to become pregnant during or after their travels, to postpone their voyage to areas where a Zika outbreak is ongoing (on the ECDC map the orange, red and striped regions).
+We advise pregnant women and women trying to become pregnant during or after their travels, to postpone their voyage to areas where a Zika outbreak is ongoing (on the ECDC map the orange and red regions).
 If a trip to these areas cannot be avoided, it’s best to consult a doctor first to discuss preventive measures.
 It is important to inform your obstetrician or gynecologist upon your return about your stay in an area where the Zika virus is endemic.

 Couples wanting to become pregnant just after the return of one of the partners from an area with active Zika transmission can get counseling in a specialized centre and get tested if need be.